prosper-20/Health_Care/article.md

 ## Use Case
 Have you ever wondered how welcome mails are sent whenver you sign up on a platform?
 How is the process automated?
 How does the platform know the user to send the mail to?
 This is where Sendgrid comes in.
-SendGrid is based on acloud-based SMTP provider that allows you to send emails without having to maintain email servers.
+SendGrid is cloud-based SMTP provider that allows you to send emails without having to maintain email servers.
 SendGrid manages all of the technical details, from scaling the infrastructure to ISP outreach and reputation monitoring to whitelist services and real time analytics.

 ## Benefits of using Sendgrid
-The main benefits of SendGrid are its deliverability, its scalability, and its reliability.
+The main benefits of SendGrid are its
+1. deliverability
+2. Scalability,
+3. reliability.
 Read on to know more of its benefits.

 For simplicity, i'm going to be building a User Registration Web Application using Django.